-Hand Polishing Workers with little to no experience tend to make between $19800 and $23080 while the more experienced ones make over $35960 per year.
+Hand Grinding and Polishing Workers with little to no experience tend to make between $21500 and $24450 while the more experienced ones can earn over $37170 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Hand Polishing Worker is to move to a higher paying state like VT.
-Right now, the highest paying states for Hand Polishing Workers are VT, CT, MA, MN and ME.
+One of the easiest ways to increase your salary as a Hand Grinding and Polishing Worker is to move to a higher paying state like MA.
+Right now, the highest paying states for Hand Grinding and Polishing Workers are MA, ME, NJ, RI and CO.

-3 other factors that can increase your salary as A Hand Polishing Worker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Hand Grinding and Polishing Worker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Hand Polishing Workers what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Hand Grinding and Polishing Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.